-Question/ Ref No Required Action Supporting photograph Priority Timescale and Person Responsible Date Completed No actions recorded by the assessor.
+Question/ Ref No Required Action Supporting photograph Priority Timescale and Person Responsible Date Completed 7/11 Flat 3 entrance door requires a self-closing device to be fitted.
+P2 Fire Rapid response.
+1-3 months.

 When undertaking future improvement program(s), it is advised that the observations listed below should be given consideration (noting that the safety of the residents is not jeopardised by these, and all steps to reduce any known risks have been taken).